mseeam99/mseeam99/README.md

 ###

 <h3 align="center">
-  My name is Iqbal, and I am a Software Engineer.
-I am skilled in Python, C/C++, Java, Flutter, and React Native, with backend experience in Firebase and Django.
-I am passionate about mobile app development, AI, and ML.
+  My name is Iqbal, a Software Engineer skilled in Python, C/C++, Java, Flutter, and React Native, with backend experience in Firebase and Django.
+Mobile app development, AI, and ML enthusiast.
 </h3>

 ###